kubeslice-ent/egs-installation/README.md

 The EGS Installer Script is a Bash script designed to streamline the installation, upgrade, and configuration of EGS components in Kubernetes clusters.
 It leverages Helm for package management, kubectl for interacting with Kubernetes clusters, and yq for parsing YAML files.
 The script allows for automated validation of cluster access, installation of required binaries, and the creation of Kubernetes namespaces and resources.

-Here's the updated **Getting Started** guide with the new instructions:

 ---

 ## Getting Started